laisbsc/webScrappingDaft/README.md

 Although the source code for the original project is available [here](https://github.com/avacadoadam/Webscraping-tutorial), I couldn't make my scrapper work.

-*UPDATE:
-My scraper is now working, except for the Location column [possible error on XPath] that is returning 'null'.
+Scraper is now working, except for the Location column [possible error on XPath] that is returning 'null'.

-The output from running the command ```scrapy crawl daft -t csv -o data.csv``` is available at [outputCLI.txt](https://github.com/laisbsc/webScrappingDaft/blob/master/outputCLI.txt) above.
-This command generates an empty .csv file (available at [data.csv](https://github.com/laisbsc/webScrappingDaft/blob/master/data.csv)) instead of outputting the scrapped data from the website.
+The command ```scrapy crawl daft -t csv -o data.csv``` generates an empty .csv file (available at [data.csv](https://github.com/laisbsc/webScrappingDaft/blob/master/data.csv)) instead of outputting the scrapped data from the website.

 Further features to be implemented on this project:
  - use Postman to improve the structure of the website;
- - use MongoDB pipeline to automate the insertion of data into the output file;
+ - ~~use MongoDB pipeline to automate the insertion of data into the output file [DONE];~~
  - use matplotlib to visualise the most significant insights from the scrapped data (data science).

+UPDATE I(04/02/2020): [Adam](https://github.com/avacadoadam/webScrappingDaft) updated this README.md with a list of possible debugs for the application.

 # Possible solutions to no output:

 ## Checking Command used in log.